braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_app_group/email_settings.md

 For more information, refer to [CSS inlining][10].

-### Test and Seed Subject Lines
+### Test and seed subject lines

-  When toggled on, this feature will append the word [TEST] for Emails sent as a test or [SEED] when Emails are being deployed to your customers.
-By default this feature will be 'disabled' for companies.
+When toggled on, this will append the word "[TEST]" for emails sent as a test, or "[SEED]" when emails are send to your users.
+By default, this feature is disabled.

-![test_and_seed_email_subject_line][14]
+![Test and Seed Email Subject Lines section in the Email Settings page.][14]

 [00]: {% image_buster /assets/img_archive/list_unsub_img1.png %}
 [0]: {% image_buster /assets/img/email_settings/custom_footer.png %}